paulwinex/esp32_time_relay/README.md

 # How to install

-1. Connect on the breadboard or weld hardware as on scheme
+1. Connect on the breadboard or weld hardware as on schematic

 2. Flash MicroPython to ESP32